pangenome/pggb-paper/workflows/Solanum_lycopersicum.md

-# GenusSpecies
+# Tomato
-Tomato (*Solanum lycoperscium*) is an important fruit crop and a model system for plant biology and breeding.
+Tomato (**Solanum lycoperscium**) is an important fruit crop and a model system for plant biology and breeding.

 ## Data collection
-We use the inbreeding HiFi assemblies from Zhou et.al 2022, the data was deposited at http://solomics.agis.org.cn/tomato/ftp/genome/
+We use the inbreeding HiFi assemblies from Zhou et.al 2022, the data was deposited at [SolOmics](http://solomics.agis.org.cn/tomato/ftp/genome/)

 ```
 mkdir -p assemblies/tomato
 cd assemblies/tomato
-cat ../../docs/data/tomato.urls| parallel -j 4 'wget -q {} && echo got {}'
+cat ../data/tomato.urls| parallel -j 4 'wget -q {} && echo got {}'
 ```

 ## Pangenome Sequence Naming